 However, that doesn’t detract from how good The Bug Backpackers is.
-It was definitely one of my favourites hostels in New Zealand!
+It was definitely one of my favourite hostels in New Zealand!

 YHA Queenstown Lakefront

-You’re really not short of for choice when it comes to accommodation in Queenstown.
+You’re really not short of a choice when it comes to accommodation in Queenstown.

 The YHA Queenstown Lakefront is one of the best places to stay.
 As the name suggests, this hostel is located close to the lake, which makes for a beautiful setting.